 Take 3 more deep breaths in.
 As you’re finishing your meditation you notice your attention is coming back to the present moment, but as you come back, you’re more peaceful than you were before.
 Life is lighter and it’s easier to handle.
 Trust that you find the solutions you need to have and that things work out for you.

-So take two more nice deep breaths in.
+Take two more nice deep breaths in.

 When you feel complete, open your eyes.